google/zetasql/docs/data-types.md

 Expect these canonicalization behaviors when creating a value of JSON type:

 +  Booleans, strings, and nulls are preserved exactly.
-+  Whitespace characters are not preserved.
++  Whitespace characters aren't preserved.
 +  A JSON value can store integers in the range of -9,223,372,036,854,775,808 (minimum signed 64-bit integer) to 18,446,744,073,709,551,615 (maximum unsigned 64-bit integer) and floating point numbers within a domain of
    `DOUBLE`.
 +  The order of elements in an array is preserved exactly.
-+  The order of the members of an object is not guaranteed or preserved.
++  The order of the members of an object isn't guaranteed or preserved.
-+  If an object has duplicate keys, the first key that is found is preserved.
++  If an object has duplicate keys, the first key that's found is preserved.
 +  The format of the original string representation of a JSON number may not be preserved.